 Crumbled tofu is baked with spices to become the filling in these Spicy Tofu Lettuce Wrap Tacos that are low-carb, low-glycemic, vegan, dairy-free, South Beach Diet friendly and gluten-free; we loved them with avocado-tomato salsa.
-Use the Recipes-by-Diet-Type Index to find more recipes like this one.
+Use the Diet-Type Index to find more recipes like this one.

 When I went to Kenya and Istanbul with my blogging friend Donna earlier this year, one of the nights in Nairobi we cooked a Mexican food dinner for a bunch of ex-pats who were friends of Donna’s daughter Kate and her husband Neil.
 Apparently good Mexican food is impossible to get in Kenya, and we made a huge Mexican feast for the crowd.

 Donna is not only a good traveling companion and a very creative food blogger, but she’s also a prolific cookbook author, and for the vegetarians attending the dinner she made amazing tofu tacos using a recipe from the book 101 Things to do with Tofu that she wrote with her daughter Anne.
 I was intrigued by the process that turned extra-firm tofu into taco filling that really did taste great, and I liked the tofu tacos so much I got permission from Donna to share the recipe with my readers.

 I actually made these Spicy Tofu Lettuce Wrap Tacos in early June, shortly after Donna and I returned from our trip, but the crumbled tofu has to be baked for nearly an hour, and I didn’t think a recipe like that would be a hit in the summer!
 So I’ve been waiting eagerly to share this recipe with you.